 The abnormalities occur because patients lack an enzyme that breaks down deposits of sugar carbohydrate chains called glucosaminoglycans (GAGs).
 The enzyme replacement therapy could prove useful in correcting or improving bone pathology associated with the condition.

 Hyundai Hope On Wheels and Wilmington, Del.,-area Hyundai dealers have awarded Nemours/Alfred I. duPont Hospital for Children a $75,000 Hyundai Scholar Grant.

 The grant was presented to Emi H. Caywood, MD, a pediatric hematologist/oncologist at the hospital, to fund her work in developing a research infrastructure to enhance the accuracy and completeness of data used in clinical trials and improve data management and best practices across four Nemours clinical sites (all part of the Nemours Center for Cancer and Blood Disorders).

 Hyundai Scholars pursue research and clinical programs aimed at improving the lives of children battling pediatric cancer.

-Tim Wysocki, PhD, ABPP, co-director of the Nemours Center for Healthcare Delivery Science and a pediatric psychologist at Nemours Children’s Clinic, Jacksonville, Fla., was awarded a 3-year, $1.5-million grant from the Patient-Centered Outcomes Research Institute (PCORI) for his project titled, “Shared Medical Decision Making in Pediatric Diabetes.”
+Tim Wysocki, PhD, ABPP, co-director of the Nemours Center for Healthcare Delivery Science and a pediatric psychologist at Nemours Children's Specialty Care, Jacksonville, Fla., was awarded a 3-year, $1.5-million grant from the Patient-Centered Outcomes Research Institute (PCORI) for his project titled, “Shared Medical Decision Making in Pediatric Diabetes.”